A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Literature Review

 \subsection{Change Point Detection: Methods and Limitations}

 The statistical literature on change point detection is extensive, with \citet{aminikhanghahi2017survey} and \citet{truong2020selective} providing comprehensive surveys of offline and online methods respectively.
-Classical approaches like CUSUM and MOSUM are computationally efficient but primarily designed for detecting changes in mean or variance, missing the complex dynamic changes that characterise creative fatigue.
+Common low-dimensional implementations of CUSUM and MOSUM are computationally efficient and often target changes in means or variances; they can miss richer trajectory dynamics unless the monitored statistic is designed to capture them.

-\citet{killick2012optimal} introduce the PELT algorithm for multiple change point detection with linear computational cost, representing a significant advance in scalability.
-However, their method still assumes piecewise stationarity, which may not hold for advertising data where performance can exhibit gradual degradation or volatile patterns. \citet{adams2007bayesian} propose Bayesian online change point detection that can handle more complex patterns, but at significant computational cost that limits scalability to large creative portfolios.
+\citet{killick2012optimal} introduce the PELT pruning algorithm for multiple change point detection with linear computational cost under appropriate conditions, representing a significant advance in scalability.
+The modelling assumptions depend on the segment cost supplied to PELT; commonly used piecewise-constant or piecewise-stationary costs may be mismatched to advertising data where performance can exhibit gradual degradation or volatile patterns. \citet{adams2007bayesian} propose Bayesian online change point detection that can handle more complex patterns, but at significant computational cost that limits scalability to large creative portfolios.

 Recent machine learning approaches reviewed by \citet{ma2022machine} show promise for marketing applications, yet most require substantial training data that may not be available for new creative assets.
 The need for methods that can detect changes without extensive historical data or training remains a critical gap.